Johnson Hall

 Breadcrumb

-Johnson Hall is the only hall directly attached to a Faculty-in-Residence's home—the Dezember Alumni House.
-The hall is coeducational by floor and houses approximately 90 students.
+Johnson houses approximately 90 students in triple occupancy rooms.
+Johnson Hall is the only hall directly attached to a Faculty-in-Residence home—the Dezember Alumni House.

-Johnson Hall was built in 1955 as a residence hall for women (significant renovations were completed in 2007).
+Built in 1955, Johnson Hall was originally a residence hall for women (significant renovations were completed in 2007).
 It was named for Clifford and Susan Johnson, whose gifts made the building possible.
-Susan was one of the first women on the faculty, teaching science and math and Clifford was on the board of trustees for 45 years.
+Susan was one of the first women on the faculty, teaching science and math, and Clifford was on the board of trustees for 45 years.
+Johnson is the closest hall to Wardman Library, other academic buildings, and is directly attached to Dezember Alumni House.
+The hall is coeducational by floor and houses approximately 90 students.

 Living in Johnson Hall